apache/airflow/docs/apache-airflow/core-concepts/params.rst

 The trigger form can also be forced to be displayed also if no params are defined using the configuration switch ``webserver.show_trigger_form_if_no_params``.

+.. versionadded:: 2.8.0

+Per default custom HTML is not allowed to prevent injection of scripts or other maliceus HTML code.
+If you trust your DAG authors you can change the trust level of parameter descriptions to allow raw HTML by setting the configuration entry ``webserver.trigger_form_param_html_trust_level`` to ``FullTrust``.
+With the default of ``None`` all HTML will be displayed as plain text.
+In future maybe more HTML filtering options might be added.

 Disabling Runtime Param Modification
 ------------------------------------